maningreen/csnake/README.md

 then a little bit of c, and then armv8 assembly.
 There will be an armv8 assembly version of this game.
 It will come out later.
 I am not that smart.

-THIS ONLY WORKS FOR LINUX MACHINES I SHOULD SPECIFY THAT PROBABLY
+YOU NEED GCC AND NCURSES TO COMPILE THIS AND COMPILE.SH ONLY WORKS ON LINUX MACHINES